Bayesian Optimization Over Iterative Learners with Structured Responses: A Budget-aware Planning Approach: PROBLEM SETUP AND BACKGROUND

 The one-step expected marginal gain is equivalent to the expected improvement (EI) strategy \citep{movckus1975bayesian}:

 Now, consider the case where $r$ steps are remaining.
 The $r$-steps expected marginal gain can be expressed through the Bellman recursion as \citep{jiang2020binoculars}:

-Maximizing (\ref{eq:1}) w.r.t.\ $\vec{z}$ results in the optimal $r$-steps ``lookahead'' query.
-Being a sequence of $r$ nested integrals of maximizations, optimizing (\ref{eq:1}) is intractable for even small $r$.

-\textbf{Lower bound to optimal policy:} The previous discussion focused on the optimality of selecting single queries.
+Maximizing (\ref{eq:1}) w.r.t.\ $\vec{z}$ results in the optimal $r$-steps ``lookahead'' .
+Being a sequence of $r$ nested integrals of maximizations, optimizing (\ref{eq:1}) is intractable for even small $r$. \textbf{Lower Bound To Optimal Policy} The previous discussion focused on the optimality of selecting single queries.
 We review recent work by \citep{jiang2020binoculars} which makes a connection between single selection and batch selection of size $r$, $Z =\{\vec{z}_1 \dots \vec{z}_r\}$.
 Assuming parallel evaluation, the optimal set of selected points $Z^*$ maximizes the expected marginal utility of the new associated evaluations $Y=\{y_1\dots y_r\}$: